homebridge/homebridge-raspbian-image/.github/ISSUE_TEMPLATE/support-request.md

 ---
 name: Support Request
 about: Ask for help related Homebridge Raspberry Pi Image.
-If you are having an issue with a certain plugin please raise the issue on the plugins project page instead.
+If you are having an issue with a certain plugin, please raise the issue on that plugins project page instead.
 title: ''
 labels: question
 assignees: ''